-When IFMs are determining the Daily Cost Factor (i.e. fund expenses per security for the day), and IFMs use of reasonable estimates and approximations is permitted by subsection 14.1.2(2) of NI 31-103, provided the use of reasonable approximations would not result in misleading information being reported by the registered dealer/adviser to their clients.
+When IFMs are determining the Daily Cost Factor (i.e., fund expenses per security for the day), IFMs may use reasonable estimates and approximations as permitted by subsection 14.1.2(2) of NI 31-103, provided the use of reasonable approximations would not result in misleading information being reported by the Dealers and PM firms to their clients.
 31-103CP guidance also encourages exact information where doing so would not incur unreasonable cost and/or delay.

-For determining reasonable approximations, IFMs may rely on information in an investment fund's most recently published fund facts document, ETF facts document, prospectus or management report of fund performance (MRFP) provided there has been no significant change in the information and its publication is not greater than 12 months.
+For determining reasonable approximations, IFMs may rely on information in an investment fund's most recently published fund facts document, ETF facts document, prospectus or management report of fund performance (MRFP) provided there has been no significant change in the information and its publication date is not greater than 12 months previous.

-Registered Dealers may obtain or determine a reasonable approximation by other means for reporting of fund expenses, direct investment fund charges, and fund expense ratio (percentage) in the certain exceptional circumstances (i.e. where there is no information provided by an IFM or the registered dealer/adviser reasonably believes ay part of the information provided by an IFM is incomplete or relying on it would result in information reported to a client to be misleading).
+Dealers and PM firms may obtain or determine a reasonable approximation by other means for reporting of fund expenses, direct investment fund charges, and fund expense ratio (percentage) in certain exceptional circumstances (i.e., where there is no information provided by an IFM or the Dealers and PM firms reasonably believes any part of the information provided by an IFM is incomplete or relying on it would result in information reported to a client to be misleading).
 See section 14.17.1 of 31-103CP for examples of such exceptional circumstances.

-In the case of the above exceptional circumstances, if the registered dealer and adviser is not able to determine a reasonable approximation by other means, it may exclude the information from the calculation of fund expenses and direct investment fund changes and reporting of the fund expense ratio (percentage).
+In the case of the above exceptional circumstances, if the Dealers and PM firms are not able to determine a reasonable approximation by other means, they may exclude the information from the calculation of fund expenses and direct investment fund changes and reporting of the fund expense ratio (percentage).
 Disclosure must be provided in the ARCC that it was excluded or not reported, as the case may be.

 The CSA expects IFMs to exercise their professional judgment in determining what approximations are reasonable.
-The CSA expects registered Dealers to rely on their professional judgment when determining or obtaining a reasonable approximation in the case of the exceptional circumstances referred to above.
+The CSA expects Dealers and PM firms to rely on their professional judgment when determining or obtaining a reasonable approximation in the case of the exceptional circumstances referred to above.

-The inclusion of a notification (i.e. disclaimer) that reported cost information is based on an approximation or any other assumption is required.
+The inclusion of a notification (i.e., disclaimer) that reported cost information is based on an approximation or any other assumption is required.

-The TCR information is not meant for clients to use as part of their tax reporting.
+The TCR information is not meant for clients to use as part of their tax reporting obligations.